galCohen88/docker-optimisation/README.md

-# docker-optimisation
-Create multistage builds using dockerfile and python
+# Reduce docker image size using multistage build for python

 Here I suggest a neat way of creating lean python docker images, using multistage build and pip wheel archive